astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 c) Verify that $c'=c$ and that the wavelength and frequency change according to the Doppler formula.

-d) What happens to the ligtht intensity?
+d) What happens to the light intensity?

 3) Write a Python program to apply the momentum principle and